Calatayud-Digital-Solutions/hide-branding-tawk.to/README.md

 - Removes right icon
 - Improves chat panel scrolling
 - Works with multiple chat iframes on the same page
+- Automatically reapplies styles using an interval timer

 ## Usage